TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         When creating a KVM VM or getting a KVM VM's JSON, you will use this property.
 This is an array of 'nic' objects.
-The properties available are listed below under the nic.<property> options.
+The properties available are listed below under the nics.*.<property> options.
 If you want to update nics, see the special notes in the section above about the 'upgrade' command.

-    nic.blocked_outgoing_ports:
+        To use these properties in a list output or lookup, use the format:

+          nics.*.ip   # for lookup matching any interface nics.0.ip   # for list output or lookup of a specific interface

+    nics.*.blocked_outgoing_ports:

         Array of ports on which this nic is prevented from sending traffic.

         type: array
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes

-    nic.gateway:
+    nics.*.gateway:

         The IPv4 router on this network (not required if using DHCP)

         type: string (IPv4 address)
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes

-    nic.ip:
+    nics.*.ip:

         IPv4 unicast address for this NIC, or 'dhcp' to obtain address via DHCP.

         type: string (IPv4 address or 'dhcp')
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes

-    nic.mac:
+    nics.*.mac:

         MAC address of virtual NIC.

         type: string (MAC address)
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: no (see 'update' command description)
         default: we'll generate one

-    nic.model:
+    nics.*.model:

         The driver for this NIC [virtio|e1000|rtl8136|...]

         type: string (one of ['virtio','e1000','rtl8136'])
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes
         default: the value of the nic_driver property on the VM

-    nic.netmask
+    nics.*.netmask

         The netmask for this NIC's network (not required if using DHCP)

         type: string (IPv4 netmask, eg. 255.255.255.0)
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes

-    nic.vlan_id:
+    nics.*.vlan_id:

         The vlan with which to tag this NIC's traffic (0 = none).

         type: integer (0-4095)
         vmtype: OS,KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes
         default: 0

     nic_driver:

-        This specifies the default values for nic.model for NICs attached to this VM.
+        This specifies the default values for nics.*.model for NICs attached to this VM.

         type: string (one of ['virtio','e1000','rtl8136'])